-- Agree to cost share the services of an Energize CT Net Zero Technical Assistance (TA) Consultant.
+- 2. Agree to cost share the services of an Energize CT Net Zero Technical Assistance (TA) Consultant.
 See cost share percentage in the Key Commitments of the Companies section below. - 3.
 Continuously monitor the predicted site EUI of the project with iterative energy modeling throughout each phase of design.
 The design team's energy model should meet the requirements of ASHRAE 90.1 G2.2.
 At minimum, whole building energy modeling runs must take place at 100% Schematic Design, 50% Design Development/100% Design Development, and 100% Construction Documents.
 Project teams will need to report predicted EUIs to The Companies at each of these intervals.
 See Step 4 on page 5 below for more information. - 4.
 Ensure electric vehicle charging stations are separately submetered. - 5.
 Ensure any on site generation is separately metered. - 6.
 Ensure any unconditioned spaces are separately metered. - 7.
 Meet the requirements of ASHRAE 90.1-2019, paragraph 8.4.3 related to metering and data storage and commit to continued engagement with The Companies through a one-year post-commissioning, post- occupancy period.

-Key Commitments of The Companies:
+Key Customer Commitments:

 - 1. Cost share with the customer the services of a net Net-Zero TA Consultant (50% of fee up to \$10,000 cost share) to help the project team develop a roadmap to low site EUI and net-zero success. - 2.
 Offer project incentives on a dollar per square foot basis up to \$4.00 per sf.
 See Table 1 on page 2. - 3.
-Offer up to \$15,000 in Design Team Incentives. - 4.
+Offer \$3,000 toward Net Zero or Passive House certification (see Step 6 for details). - 4.
+Offer up to \$15,000 in Design Team Incentives. - 5.
 Offer an optional Verification Incentive to help customers achieve their predicted EUI upon operation.
 Contact The Companies for details about this additional offer.
-1. Cost share with the customer the services of a net Net-Zero TA Consultant (50% of fee up to \$10,000 cost share) to help the project team develop a roadmap to low site EUI and net-zero success.
+1. Cost share with the customer the services of a net Net-Zero TA Consultant (50% of fee up to \$10,000 cost share) to help the project team develop a roadmap to low site EUI and net-zero success. - 2.
+Offer project incentives on a dollar per square foot basis up to \$4.00 per sf.
+See Table 1 on page 2. - 3.
+Offer \$3,000 toward Net Zero or Passive House certification (see Step 6 for details). - 4.
+Offer up to \$15,000 in Design Team Incentives. - 5.
+Offer an optional Verification Incentive to help customers achieve their predicted EUI upon operation.
+Contact The Companies for details about this additional offer.